 - Patient dumping.
 Patient dumping is a very unethical practice that often results in fatality.
 If a patient comes into the emergency room and is unable to prove their ability to pay for treatment, some facilities may refuse to treat them.
 Others may only provide partial or inadequate treatment or delay in treating the patient until it is too late.
 If a patient is too incoherent to provide insurance or other financial information or are not accompanied by anyone who can provide information for them, an emergency room may dump them.

-Contact an Experienced Florida Medical Malpractice Attorney
+Contact an Experienced ER Negligence Attorney

 A trip to the emergency room is rarely a choice.
 Patients are not able to research and evaluate emergency room physicians and staff and cannot make an informed decision on who they want to treat them.
 Regardless, emergency room treatment can be the most crucial medical attention a patient ever receives.